theheraldproject/theheraldproject.github.io/docs.md

 A [list of results](/efficacy/results) ourselves and others have calculated using our [standardised testing](/efficacy/method) method for various existing proximity protocols used for contact tracing today.

-## Squire Protocol: Low-level reliable bluetooth communication protocol
+## Herald Protocol: Low-level reliable bluetooth communication protocol

-During our research on creating an efficacy measure we created the [Squire Bluetooth LE protocol](/protocol) implementation to test the ideas.
+During our research on creating an efficacy measure we created the [Herald Bluetooth LE protocol](/protocol) implementation to test the ideas.
 We found a welath of issues in Bluetooth on mobile phones, identified the issues, and workaround them in order to provide a robust communication protocol.

 This low level protocol is independent of any information you pass over it.
 You could use it for contact tracing proximity detection, but also other uses within your own applications.
 This low-level protocol provides reliable communications between proximite mobile devices.

-## Squire Envelope & Secured payloads: Privacy preserving payloads that can counter hostile actors
+## Herald Envelope & Secured payloads: Privacy preserving payloads that can counter hostile actors

 We have created a design for a [payload](./payload) that not only preserves privacy, but also provides the right levels of epidemiological insight to